'this dream in masonry and living rock'Robert Louis Stevenson Edinburgh Picturesque Notes

 Edinburgh entered written history as a castle on a rock hosting a feast for warriors of the Goddodin tribe, as they prepared to attack recently settled invaders from across the North Sea.
 This was so long ago - around AD 600 - that the heroes spoke Brythonic, an early form of Welsh.
-(As befits a city of literature, the poem Y Goddodin was the earliest recorded use of the language.)
+(As befits a city of literature, the poem Y Goddodin was one of the earliest recorded uses of the language.)
 The warriors lost, and Edinburgh came under the control of the Angles, until they in turn were kicked out by the growing power of the Scots in the 10th century.
 The oldest remaining building in the castle, St Margaret's Chapel, dates from just after this period.
 However Gaeldom barely affected this corner of Scotland, and the Angles' left an enduring legacy in their language, when English became the official language of court.

 Edinburgh did not become Scotland's full-time capital until the 15th century: its glory days were brief, for in the 17th century, king James VI inherited the English throne and immediately hightailed south, away from his pious and infuriatingly meddlesome churchmen, delighting that every day in Shakespeare's London was "like Christmastime."
 Edinburgh was left in the charge of the black-cloaked ministers of the Presbyterian Kirk of Scotland; and in the 18th century, parliament too was amalgamated with England's, leaving Edinburgh to be run by its lawyers.
 In all this time it had grown, up but not out: by population it was the second largest city in Britain, yet occupied the same medieval footprint.
 The ferment of genius that was the Scottish Enlightenment centred on a crowded, unsanitary old city, and Edinburgh's bourgeoning bourgeoisie wanted better.
 Early in the 19th century, a New Town for the better classes was built, perhaps the greatest example of urban planning in Britain.
 And then: all went quiet.
 Edinburgh continued growing but was overshadowed by industrial giant Glasgow, and almost the only event of note in a hundred years was the establishment of the annual Edinburgh Festival in 1947.